Paul Bowser: Promoter

 Bowser did not initially join the National Wrestling Alliance when it formed in 1948, but considered himself to be a friend of the organization and sent the NWA a check for initiation fees.
+Bowser joined the group the following year in 1949, and was an NWA member until 1957.
 In 1952, as a concession to the NWA, Bowser renamed his world title the Eastern Heavyweight Championship.
 Verne Gagne became a top draw for Bowser in the early 1950s.
+During this time, former associate Tony Santos began promoting shows with non-Bowser talent in areas formerly served by Bowser's Boston booking office, including Holyoke, Massachusetts, Springfield, Massachusetts, Chicopee, Massachusetts and Concord, New Hampshire.

-In the late 1950s, Bowser hired Johnny Doyle to handle all booking responsibilities at the Boston wrestling office.
-Doyle left to go into partnership with Jim Barnett and Bowser ran what would be his last show on July 15, 1960 at the Boston Garden.
+In the late 1950s, Bowser left the NWA and formed the Atlantic Athletic Corporation in Boston with Eddie Quinn and Johnny Doyle, the latter handling all booking responsibilities at the Boston wrestling office.
+The AAC World title was created after Killer Kowalski defeated Edouard Carpentier, who had been recognized in Boston and some NWA areas as world champion.
+Doyle left to go into partnership with Jim Barnett in 1959 and Quinn started running cards in opposition to Bowser in 1960.
+Bowser ran what would be his last show on July 15, 1960, at the Boston Garden.
 He had suffered a heart attack three days earlier and died on July 17 following surgery at Massachusetts General Hospital at age 74.

+Bay State Raceway

+An avid enthusiast of standardbred horses and harness racing, in 1947 Bowser co-founded the Bay State Raceway in Foxborough, Massachusetts.
+The harness racing track would later play a major role in the history of the New England Patriots.
+In 1970, raceway land was donated to Patriots owner Billy Sullivan in order to construct a stadium and keep the Patriots in Greater Boston.
+The track and surrounding land would later be purchased by Robert Kraft as leverage to buy the team.
+Gillette Stadium was later built on the site of the raceway beginning in 2000.

 Personal life

+Bowser married Beryle (or Beryl) Bittner on May 27, 1911 in Monaca, Pennsylvania.
+He later married women's wrestling champion Cora Livingston in 1913 and were together until her death in 1957.

+In his years as a wrestling promoter, the nicknames bestowed on him by newspaper columnists were Oom Paul (Pennsylvania Dutch for Uncle Paul) in addition to the more frequently-used Papa Paul.